glassonion1/xgo/README.md

     "github.com/glassonion1/xgo"
 )

-type FromModel struct {
+// It is a common, ordinary struct type FromModel struct {
     ID         string `copier:"Id"`
     Name       string
     CreatedAt  time.Time
     UpdatedAt  *time.Time
 }
-type ToModel struct {
+// It is like a protobuf struct on gRPC type ToModel struct {
     Id         string
     Name       string